FRNSW report (other) application

-FRNSW can provide advisory, assessment or consultancy services on the statutory fire safety of any development, unless prescribed otherwise (e.g. development subject to a fire safety report under the Environmental Planning and Assessment Regulation 2000).
+FRNSW can provide advisory, assessment or consultancy services on the statutory fire safety of any development, unless prescribed otherwise (e.g. development subject to a fire safety report under the Environmental Planning and Assessment (Development Certification and Fire Safety) Regulation 2021.
 FRNSW may provide a report on:

 - State significant infrastructure (within the meaning of section 5.12 of the Environmental Planning and Assessment Act 1979 (EP&A Act)